Shweta-Garbhe/JS-Practice/Palindrome.md

 # Palindrome

-Write a code which will accept a strings and check passed string is palindrome or not.
+Write a code which will accept a string and check passed string is palindrome or not.

 ## EXAMPLE: